 Most of the visitors do not stay in the area as it can be very quiet and there are almost no places to swim.
 Moreover, the public transportation from here takes you pretty much to Valletta only and then you have to change bus (which can be such a hassle sometimes!).
 However, there are some cute boutique hotels around that can offer a truly relaxing and romantic experience and the Three Cities are a great alternative for quiet, unwind holidays in general.
 It depends on what you are looking for!
 Just remember to book in advance cause the options are limited and usually fully booked especially throughout the peak season!

-That was my list about things to know before visiting the Three Cities in Malta and what to do when in here!
+That was my list of things to know before visiting the Three Cities in Malta and what to do when here!
 What was your favourite one?
 Which one would you rather skip and which one was the most unexpected or impressive?
 As usual, please let me know in the comments!